 Abstract

 High-grade serous ovarian cancer (HGSC) responds poorly to immunotherapy on the whole, and the diverse molecular and cellular factors that govern its immunogenicity are beginning to emerge.
 Using genomic strategies, we investigated the existence of HGSC subclasses that may be more resistant or susceptible to anti-tumor immunity.
 We developed an algorithm, CONSTRU, to identify gene expression states that influence the prognostic performance of an immune cytolytic activity signature (CYTscore).
-From selected genes we developed a patient stratification signature (STRATsig) capable of segregating HGSC populations into patient tertiles that varied markedly by CYTscore survival-protective effect.
+From the identified genes, we developed a patient stratification signature (STRATsig) capable of segregating HGSC populations into patient tertiles that varied markedly by CYTscore survival-protective effect.
 In multiple validation cohorts, measures of immune suppression, evasion and dysfunction varied significantly across STRATsig tertiles.
 Tumors comprising STRATsig tertile 1 (S-T1) showed no immune-survival benefit and displayed a hyper-immune suppressed state marked by activation of TGF-beta, Wnt/β-catenin and CD73/CD39 adenosine-mediated immunosuppression pathways, with concurrent T cell dysfunction, reduced potential for antigen presentation, and enrichment of cancer-associated fibroblasts.
 By contrast, S-T3 tumors exhibited a diminished immunosuppressive signaling, heightened antigen presentation machinery, lowered T cell dysfunction, and an immune-survival benefit that correlated with persistent TMB, consistent with anti-tumor immunoediting.
 These tumors also showed elevated activity of DNA damage/repair, cell cycle/proliferation and oxidative phosphorylation, and displayed greater proportions of Th1 CD4+ T cells.
 In these patients, predictors of immunotherapy response were prognostic of longer survival.
 STRATsig is a composite of parallel immunoregulatory pathways that mirrors the immunogenic potential of HGSC.
 The fraction of patients that classify as S-T3 may show heightened responsiveness to available immunotherapies.

 Statement of Significance